G7DAO/summon-contracts/contracts/upgradeables/marketplace/README.md

 ### What the Marketplace will look like to users

-There are two groups of users — (1) thirdweb's customers who'll set up the marketplace, and (2) the end users of thirdweb customers' marketplaces.
+There are two groups of users — (1) achievo's customers who'll set up the marketplace, and (2) the end users of achievo customers' marketplaces.

-To thirdweb customers, the marketplace can be set up like any of the other thirdweb contract (e.g. 'NFT Collection') through the thirdweb dashboard, the thirdweb SDK, or by directly consuming the open sourced marketplace smart contract.
+To achievo customers, the marketplace can be set up like any of the other achievo contract (e.g. 'NFT Collection') through the achievo dashboard, the achievo SDK, or by directly consuming the open sourced marketplace smart contract.

-To the end users of thirdweb customers, the experience of using the marketplace will feel familiar to popular marketplace platforms like OpenSea, Zora, etc. The biggest difference in user experience will be that performing any action on the marketplace requires gas fees.
+To the end users of achievo customers, the experience of using the marketplace will feel familiar to popular marketplace platforms like OpenSea, Zora, etc. The biggest difference in user experience will be that performing any action on the marketplace requires gas fees.

--   Thirdweb's customers
+-   achievo's customers
-    -   Deploy the marketplace contract like any other thirdweb contract.
+    -   Deploy the marketplace contract like any other achievo contract.
     -   Can set a % 'platform fee'.
 This % is collected on every sale — when a buyer buys tokens from a direct listing, and when a seller collects the highest bid on auction closing.
 This platform fee is distributed to the platform fee recipient (set by a contract admin).
     -   Can list NFTs for sale at a fixed price.
     -   Can edit an existing listing's parameters, e.g. the currency accepted.
 An auction's parameters cannot be edited once it has started.